mnrrnom/TableCheck-Takehome-Challenge/README.md

 ## Considerations and Assumptions

-> Hardcoded to 3 seconds per person.
-Example: A party of 4 takes 12 seconds to complete the service.

-- Normally, there would be a terminal or device that the restaurant staff would use to finish the service for a party.
+- Project assumes that there would be a terminal or device that the restaurant staff would use to finish the service for a party.
-  To simulate this, I created the Dequeuer service which will finish the service for a party after ([party size] * 3) seconds.
+  To simulate this, the `Dequeuer` service was created.
+It will finish the service for a party after [party size] * 3 seconds.
-- The app does not handle the case where a party creates a reservation and then leaves the restaurant without checking in.
+- The app does handle cases where a party creates a reservation and then leaves the restaurant without checking in.
 - The app assumes that the user will go to the physical restaurant and will be presented with a QR code or some other means that will lead them to the `/restaurants/{restaurantId}` page.
 This will take them to the restaurant's reservation page.

 ## Example interaction flow - Reservation creation
 It might be easier to understand the resposibilities of the different components by looking at an example interaction. <br/>